 A technique gets discovered and described by someone.
 It may be a case study on an SEO blog or something spread on a forum.
-Usually it gets a name and stays recognizable ever since.
-It can be a business model discovered by some start ups and then hailed by the main stream press like happened with “content farms”.
-It’s successful and you can copy and implement it on your site as well.
+Usually, it gets a name and stays recognizable ever since.
+It can be a business model discovered by some start-ups and then hailed by the mainstream press, which is happening with “content farms.”
+It’s successful, and you can copy and implement it on your site as well.
 So the wave starts.
 Success is contagious.

-Now average bloggers join the bandwagon.
-The same blogs that tirelessly repeat every mantra, be it “content is king” or “SEO is dead” advise you to use the technique.
-They do not explain why or how really but repeat in a “he say she say” manner what they have heard elsewhere.
-To this day you will read how important it is to use “social bookmarking for SEO”.
+Now, average bloggers join the bandwagon.
+The same blogs that tirelessly repeat every mantra, be it “content is king” or “SEO is dead,” advise you to use the technique.
+They do not explain why or how but repeat in a “he say she say” manner what they have heard elsewhere.
+To this day, you will read how important it is to use “social bookmarking for SEO.”
 They tell everybody that it works and you need to do it.

 Good SEO bloggers publish lists with “the 30 best [insert popular link building technique here] tools”.
-Average bloggers advise to use it.
+Average bloggers advise using it.
 Nameless programmers write scripts that automate the technique completely and offer them as the ultimate “get rich quick” secret.
-Matt Cutts gets asked by someone at a conference whether the techniques conforms with Google.
+Matt Cutts gets asked by someone at a conference whether the processes conform with Google.

-By now everybody knows the technique, even the largely clueless Blogspot blogger who offers “best SEO services USA” and recommends it to those who are new to the Interwebs.
-You get SPAM mails starting with “Dear Sirs!” offering you 1,000 [insert automated link building technique here] for $19.
+By now, everybody knows the technique, even the largely clueless Blogspot blogger who offers “best SEO services USA” and recommends it to those who are new to the Interwebs.
+You get SPAM emails starting with “Dear Sirs!” offering you 1,000 [insert automated link building technique here] for $19.

-Good SEO blogs by now advise you to be cautious when using the technique.
-Average bloggers and clueless Blogspot bloggers till repeat the mantra.
+Good SEO blogs now advise you to be cautious when using the technique.
+Average bloggers and clueless Blogspot bloggers still repeat the mantra.

 The actual ban is sometimes silently implemented, sometimes as a huge publicity stunt (like with guest blogging).
-Google will often simply change the Webmaster Guidelines and some SEO blogger monitoring them may notice the change.
-In case you live in the US you may as well hear Matt Cutts speak at one of the many search conferences there.
-He might make a semi-official announcement too.
+Google will often change the Webmaster Guidelines, and some SEO bloggers monitoring them may notice the change.
+In case you live in the US, you may as well hear Matt Cutts speak at one of the many search conferences there.
+He might make a semi-official announcement, too.

-How to avoid the ban before it becomes reality
+How to avoid the ban before it becomes a reality

-To make your SEO future proof you need to look out for signs of this lifecycle in the early stages.
-Do you get spammy mails offering you a specific link building technique?
-Then hands off it.
-Do low quality bloggers advocate a link building technique without properly explaining it?
+To make your SEO future, you n, you eed to look out for signs of this lifecycle in the early stages.
+Do you get spammy emails offering you a specific link-building technique?
+Then, hands off it.
+Do low-quality bloggers advocate a link-building approach without properly explaining it?
 OK, you might already want to be cautious.
-The technique has just been introduced by a high profile blogger?
+A high-profile blogger has just introduced the method?
 Jackpot!

-By assessing the stage a link building technique is currently in you can predict whether and when it will get banned.
-Remember that even legit link building techniques get cracked down upon by Google in case they work too well.
-Guest blogging for SEO was by no means SPAM and most legit search marketing publications recommended it at some point.
-Whenever a link building technique is overhyped its end already approaches.
-So don’t believe the hype in the first place.
+By assessing the stage a link-building technique is currently in, you can predict whether and when it will get banned.
+Remember that even legit link-building methods get cracked down upon by Google in case they work too well.
+Guest blogging for SEO was by no means SPAM, and most legit search marketing publications recommended it at some point.
+Whenever a link-building technique is overhyped, its end has already approached, so don’t believe the hype in the first place.